Potassium-chromate/Hyperspectral-Image-Inpainting/README.md

 python hyperspectral_inpainting.py
 ```

+## Preprocessing
+The input hyperspectral images have a shape of (150, 150).
+In order to perform convolution and upsampling operations effectively, each side of the image should be a multiple of 8.
+This is because the specific architecture used in this code involves multiple downsampling (using MaxPooling2D) and upsampling (using UpSampling2D) layers, which require dimensions that are divisible by the downsampling/upsampling factors.

+To achieve this, we pad each side of the input image by 1 pixel, resulting in a new image shape of (152, 152).
+Padding is done using the `np.pad()` function with a `pad_width` of 1 and a constant value of 0.
+This ensures that the dimensions of the image are compatible with the convolution and upsampling operations in the model while minimizing the impact of padding on the inpainting process.

 ## Algorithm Overview
 The script is based on a U-Net architecture, which is commonly used for image inpainting tasks.
 The algorithm performs the following steps:
 1. Load and preprocess the hyperspectral data.